bg-write/koopa-vgm/content/case-study.md

 ```

 **The Impact of Filtering Choices:**
-This filtering process revealed a critical insight: **the final playlist could vary dramatically based on our keyword choices**.
+This filtering process revealed a critical insight: **the final playlist could vary dramatically based on my keyword choices**.
 For example:
 - Including "orchestra" would eliminate many official orchestral arrangements
 - Excluding "8-bit" would remove authentic retro game music
 - Adding "theme" might have filtered out legitimate theme songs

 **The Data Pivot Reality Check:**
-Our initial 175 tracks shrank dramatically after filtering, highlighting how much of Spotify's VGM content consists of derivative works rather than original tracks.
+The initial 175 tracks shrank dramatically after filtering, highlighting how much of Spotify's VGM content consists of derivative works rather than original tracks.
 This filtering process wasn't just about cleaning data—it fundamentally shaped what I now had to decide between "authentic" and "close-enough" VGM versus user-generated content.

-**Manual Verification:** To help with this new problem, I then manually verified each track, listening to samples and cross-referencing with official releases.
-For cases where the most popular Spotify tracks of a particular VGM were still covers, I included original YouTube videos for context (e.g., The Legend of Zelda: Breath of the Wild's main theme).
+**Manual Verification:** To help with this new problem, I manually verified each track, listening to samples and cross-referencing with official releases.
+For cases where the most popular Spotify tracks were still covers, I included original YouTube videos for context (e.g., The Legend of Zelda: Breath of the Wild's main theme).

 ### **Data Cleaning & Quality Assurance**